Background

 White fringetree (Chionanthus virginicus) and olive trees (Olea europaea) may also be at risk.

-Check out this interactive map to find ash trees planted in Portland Parks and rights of way.
+See an interactive map to find ash trees planted in Portland Parks and rights-of-way.

 - How to identify emerald ash borer (EAB)